 Click Here for tab for Iron Man by Black Sabbath

-Not actually referencing the popular Marvel superhero.
-This song was actually named Iron Man because singer Ozzy Osbourne heard Tony Iommi play the riff and described it as sounding ‘like a big iron bloke walking about’.
-Of course, the song went on to be considered a classic, it was their highest-charting single and was actually used during the end credits of the aforementioned Iron Man movie.
+Not actually referencing the popular Marvel superhero, this song was named Iron Man because singer Ozzy Osbourne heard Tony Iommi play the riff and described it as sounding like “a big iron bloke walking about.”
+Of course, the song went on to become a classic.
+It was their highest-charting single and was later used during the end credits of the aforementioned Iron Man movie.

 While certainly iconic and memorable, the best thing about this riff is how easy it is to play.
-You’ll be holding the same power chord shape all the time and just sliding it around the fretboard, it’s a really cool and creative way of coming up with heavy riffs in a simple way.
+You’ll be holding the same power chord shape all the time and just sliding it around the fretboard.
+This is a really cool and creative way of coming up with heavy riffs in a simple way.

-This was an absolutely monumental album from Australian rock titans AC/DC, it’s estimated that it’s sold over 50 million copies worldwide and is the second best-selling album in music history!
-It’s also their first album to feature singer Brian Johnson who was recruited after the tragic passing of Bon Scott.
+This was an absolutely monumental album from Australian rock titans AC/DC.
+It’s estimated to have sold over 50 million copies worldwide and is the second best-selling album in music history!
+It’s also their first album to feature singer Brian Johnson, who was recruited after the tragic passing of Bon Scott.

-While it’s the whole album that was successful, the title track itself was also a big deal, so we’re focussing on that.
-It has a powerful and memorable opening riff that will have you strumming some big open chords using heavy distortion followed by a little E minor blues pentatonic lick.
+While the whole album was successful, the title track itself was a big deal, so we’re focusing on that.
+It has a powerful and memorable opening riff that will have you strumming some big open chords using heavy distortion, followed by a little E minor blues pentatonic lick.